-While we’ve all been focused on the more immediate concern of the Coronavirus and adapting school life to new infection prevention control measures, terror warnings across the globe have highlighted the need to keep students and classrooms safe in more ways than one.
+While we’ve all been focused on the more immediate concerns about the cost of living and adapting school life to new infection prevention control measures, terror warnings across the globe have highlighted the need to keep students and classrooms safe in more ways than one.
 So, if it’s been a while since you’ve thought about lockdown measures and what to do in case of an unauthorised entry in your school, we’ve pulled together best practice recommendations to help you keep staff and students safe.

 During the long period of the Covid-19 pandemic lockdown, it may have been easy to forget the vulnerabilities that come with regular life.
 Remote working and learning became a normality, so the majority of businesses and educational establishments were — and in some cases still are — conducted over virtual meetings and lessons.
 But, with a return to in-person mixing and socialising, so was the hard reality that safety and security must still remain a key priority for any public or private establishment.